ubc-library-rc/dri-needs-assessment/it.md

 ### Key Findings & Recommendations

-**Finding 1:**  While IT is a key player in servicing active data storage at UBC, this was a top area in which researchers wanted both training and support, but didn’t know they were available;
+**Finding 1:**  While UBC IT is a key player in servicing active data storage at UBC, this was a top area in which researchers wanted both training and support, but didn’t know they were available;

 **Recommendation 1:**  As UBC ARC is also a leader in this area, coordinate services across these units to maximize efforts, resources, and discoverability of services;